 In Shizuoka Prefecture, 俺っち is used as 俺達, the plural form of 俺.

 Kings, high-ranking samurai, and intellectuals used to use 余 (よ) as a first-person pronoun.
 Today, you may still encounter it in very formal writing or political campaigns, as well as Chinese classics and historical dramas.

 - I'm satisfied.

 If you've ever wanted to speak like a samurai, the pronoun 拙者 (せっしゃ) can make your wish come true.
 The first kanji in the word comes from 拙い, which means "clumsy," and is used to add modesty.
-But the pronoun evolved as time went on, and it can be used with an arrogant attitude when talking to someone of lower status.
+But the pronoun has evolved over time, and it can be used with an arrogant attitude when talking to someone of lower status.
 You're a samurai, after all.

 - I am Koichi.